Powerlearnproject/se-day1-assignment-Faithosadiaye/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
+-Software engineering is a technological way of solving problems.

 Identify and describe at least three key milestones in the evolution of software engineering.
+- mastering machine (1956 - 1967)
+- mastering process (1968 - 1982)
+- mastering complexity (1983 - 1992)

 List and briefly explain the phases of the Software Development Life Cycle.
+- Planning (This is the phase of planning and checking all the possible outcomes)
+- Design (This is the phase of checking how your project will look like but in a prototype)
+- Development (This is the phase of creating the software)
+- Deployment (This is the phase of pushing the software out so others can use it)
+- Maintenace (This is the phase of continuously updatin the software)

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.